 Bamboo flooring comes in planks and is installed just like engineered hardwood floors.
 These floors can be installed over many different types of subfloors.

-If you think hardwood works, and may be the flooring for you, come discover all the other sections on this beautiful, versatile and inviting product.
+If you think hardwood works, and maybe the flooring for you, come to discover all the other sections on this beautiful, versatile and inviting product.